Shruti733/Stock-Analysis/README.md

 ```
 Loop through rows of data
     'a line of code will run here "number of rows" times
-    Calculation of total volume, Starting price and ending price arrays
+    Calculation of total volume, starting price and ending price arrays
 Loop End (for rows)

 Loop through tickers